 9: Sugar: Refined sugar is a naughty no-no; just avoid it.

-One of the most popular daily brain training exercises in 2020 are brain-games.
+One of the most popular daily brain training exercises in 2021 is brain-games.

 Then there’s Dr Adrian Owen’s 2010 study which showed that games involving reasoning and memory planning improved an individual’s ability to complete these specific tasks but had little effect on anything else.